-Due to COVID-19, all NCH Medical Group offices now close at 5 pm Monday through Friday, until further notice.
-Patients are encouraged to call prior to a walk-in visit.
-To minimize unnecessary exposure—and follow the guidelines of social distancing—most existing appointments can be converted to virtual visits.
+To minimize unnecessary exposure—and follow the guidelines of social distancing—most existing appointments with NCH Medical Group providers can be converted to virtual visits.
 We encourage you to call your provider’s office to schedule a virtual visit, if appropriate, instead of an in-person visit.

 This section provides links to information on various sites regarding COVID-19, more commonly referred to as the coronavirus.
 For any questions regarding COVID-19, please contact the IDPH hotline at 1-800-889-3931 or email: DPH.email@example.com.

 Please note that at this time there is no standardization for how insurance companies pay for COVID-19 testing.

 Some insurance plans will cover this testing at 100 percent while others may not.
 This may impact your billing if you have been tested for COVID-19.
 If you have been tested and receive a bill from NCH, we recommend that you please contact your insurance company to inquire if your benefits should cover this test as soon as you receive an explanation of benefits from your insurance plan.
 Thank you for your patience as we work through the many challenges we are all experiencing due to the COVID-19 pandemic.